-Anne Rice, a New Orleans-born author, is well known for her historical novels and fictional vampires.
+Anne Rice, a New Orleans-born author, was well known for her historical novels and fictional vampires.

-Novelist Anne Rice’s literary achievements, as well as her familial and religious ties, are deeply rooted in the city of New Orleans.
-One of the most popular writers of the twentieth century, Rice has published twenty-eight books, and more than one hundred million copies of her books have been sold worldwide.
-Primarily known for her series of gothic novels featuring vampires—collectively known as the Vampire Chronicles—Rice has also published historical and erotic fiction.
+Novelist Anne Rice’s literary achievements, as well as her familial and religious ties, were deeply rooted in the city of New Orleans.
+One of the most popular writers of the twentieth century, Rice wrote more than forty books, and more than one hundred million copies of her books have been sold worldwide.
+Primarily known for her series of gothic novels featuring vampires—collectively known as the Vampire Chronicles—Rice also published historical and erotic fiction.
 Often set in or around New Orleans, her fiction has indelibly shaped popular perceptions of the state.

 Early Life and Career

 The second of four daughters, Rice was born in New Orleans on October 4, 1941.
 Originally named Howard Allen O’Brien after her Irish parents, Katherine Allen O’Brien and Howard O’Brien, she tried out a variety of female names before settling on Anne.
 Believing that a good mother raised an intellectually superior child, Katherine O’Brien encouraged her children’s creativity while holding them accountable to their Catholic faith.
 This tension between permissiveness and restraint is key to Rice’s gothic and erotic novels.
 The emotional turmoil Rice experienced as the child of an alcoholic mother also kindled what one biographer described as “the need for love that pervaded her life [and] art.”
 Rice’s father provided more stability.
 Writing stories and poems for his children, he also encouraged them to read and took them on walks through New Orleans.